• Skip to primary navigation

 Two green smoothies in mason jars with white and grey striped straws sitting in front an empty blender Jug and a white and grey striped linen cloth.

-If you try this Avocado & Moringa Green Smoothie recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Avocado & Moringa Green Smoothie, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Two vibrant green avocado smoothies sitting beside a striped linen cloth and an empty blender jug.
 The smoothies also have white and grey striped straws perfectly placed, both pointing to the left.